TorqueDog/RangeRoverTweaks/README.md

 |:---|:---|:---|
 | Night vision | Not fitted | &bull; Not supported <br /> &bull; Not fitted <br /> &bull; Fitted <br /> &bull; Error |

-This sounds goddamned sweet, and needs more investigation.
+Who *wouldn't* want Night Vision?!
+The W221 Mercedes S-Class in the UK had optional infrared night vision (Top Gear, Series 8 Episode 4), there has to be something to this value being available in the CCF.
+This needs more investigation.

 **Deployable sidesteps / Retractable running board**